 This presents a serious design challenge for any developer.
 Each new skill requires a new system, or–at the very least–a new branch or skill check in the game’s conversation trees.
 In turn, the more systems and skill checks one adds to the game, the harder it becomes for the developer to ensure that each skill is more-or-less equally important to the game.

 This last concern becomes especially problematic because skills used in emergent systems are mixed with those that can be used only at specifically scripted points in the game.
 Consider combat for a moment.
 Combat is generally an RPG’s most highly emergent system.
 Combat is built upon a number of actors operating according to simple rules, which then produces unexpected and complex situations.
 There are dozens of different factors in play at any given time in battle: a single scenario involves dozens of player decisions, and is unlikely to play out exactly the same way twice.
-This emergent quality makes combat a tempting choice to form the backbone of a cRPG, since it offers a much higher ratio of entertaining possibilities relative to development time spent than a more static system (such as, say, dialog trees) would.
+This emergent quality makes combat a tempting choice to form the backbone of a cRPG, since it offers a much higher ratio of entertaining possibilities relative to development time spent than a more static system (such as, say, dialogue trees) would.
 Thus, combat ends up accounting for a huge chunk of playtime, which in turn makes combat-related skills the most consistently valuable skills in the game.

 Further, because combat skills impact an emergent system, their use offers a wide variety of possible effects.
 Gunplay, for instance, can deal direct damage; it can injure particular parts of an opponent’s (or player character’s) body; it can detonate explosives; it can break parts of the scenery; and so on.
 It offers variety and flexibility because the system it impacts responds organically to its use.
 This, in turn, makes these skills carry more water in terms of offering satisfying, unpredictable results across multiple playthroughs.